 Most design lovers know Angela Adams for her modern rugs and quirky accessories.
 But the style maven has moved into the realm of wallcoverings - and done so with the earth in mind too.
 Her line of flirty wallpaper is printed on breathable, non-PVC vinyl, which is Greenguard Certified for low-VOC emissions and also happens to be 100% post-consumer recyclable.

 Like everything else in her style arsenal, Angela Adams' wallpaper collection ranges from quiet and contemporary to bright and bold.
-Currently, you can only purchase these papers through a professional designer, but the extra step is worth it when knowing how much you'll be helping your walls without hurting the environment.
+As of writing, you can only purchase these papers through a professional designer, but the extra step is worth it when knowing how much you'll be helping your walls without hurting the environment.

 4) Kimberly Lewis Home